top of page

 Beacon Client Solutions

-When you give alternative lenders your bank statements you provide them who your processors are.
-This can be another deadly step for the small business owner.
-The bank statements tell the alternative lender who processes your ACH or credit card payments.
-Once they have that information, it is only a matter of time until the alternative lender sends UCC 406 letters to the processors which freeze your funds.
-And unlike banks, the processor are ordered to send funds directly to collections without a judgement or even a lawsuit.
+When you give alternative lenders your bank statements, you provide them with information about your processors.
+This can be a deadly step for the small business owner.
+The bank statements reveal who processes your ACH or credit card payments.
+Once they have that information, it’s only a matter of time until the alternative lender sends UCC 406 letters to the processors, freezing your funds.
+Unlike banks, processors are ordered to send funds directly to collections without a judgment or even a lawsuit.

 Beacon Client Solutions

-So what?
+So What?

-The Team at Beacon Can Help.
+The Team at Beacon Can Help

-Disclaimer: Beacon Client Solutions is not an accountancy, or a law firm.
+Disclaimer: Beacon Client Solutions is not an accountancy or a law firm.
 We are business consultants.
 While Beacon works with outstanding attorneys and accountants, we cannot and do not provide legal or tax advice.
 All of our work is connected to those who are legally certified to give such advice.
-Beacon does have a longstanding body of work in MCA resolution and understands what small business owners deal with, specific to MCA.
+Beacon has a longstanding body of work in MCA resolution and understands what small business owners deal with, specific to MCA.
 Beacon Client Solutions serves clients in all 50 states, Puerto Rico, Mexico, and Canada.

 Comments